Assignments and Transfers of Control

 The filing fees vary by the type of service.
 See the Commission’s fee schedule on fcc.gov to identify the applicable FCC filing fee.
 Our llegal fees are often flat rated.
 Contact us for more information.

 In general, although most licenses of the same type can be included on the same transfer application, licenses of different types must be filed with their respective Bureaus.
 In some cases, the FCC will consolidate the applications and coordinate their review.
 But a separate filing fee must accompany each application.
 For example, if an entity has CMRS licenses, domestic private lines and provides international services under an International 214 license, applications would need to be filed with the Wireless Telecommunications Bureau, the Wireline Competition Bureau and the International Bureau — although the domestic and international 214 transfers could be bundled in one application that is filed with both bureaus.
-The FCC would expect to receive a filing fee of $1050 for the domestic 214 license transfer, another $1050 for the international 214 license transfer, and $55 for each CMRS license to be transferred.
+The FCC would expect to receive a filing fee for the domestic 214 license transfer, another fee for the international 214 license transfer, and a separate fee for each CMRS license to be transferred

 Contact Our Attorneys to Transfer your Telecommunications License